lunatech-labs/lunatech-beginner-quarkus-course-student-app/EXERCISES.md

 * Check the `/panache-products` (or your own `/products`) endpoint to see if you find your newly created couch back.

+Tip: if the creation of a new Product does not work, add setters methods in the 'Product' class

 ## Exercise 9: Hook up the React app